Up Your Game

 Keeping Yourself Honest as You Improve at Pickleball

-It's one thing to rate yourself in pickleball (here's how to do it), but it's quite another to be sure about your skills and how you can add some values to that rating number.
+It's one thing to rate yourself in pickleball, but it's quite another to be sure about your skills and how you can add some value to that rating number.

 Be honest: have you ever exaggerated your rating in your mind?
 Have you ever thought that one maneuver was performed more expertly than it was?
 Have you ever thought you could be ready to move up a level?

-What I'm saying is that improving at pickleball requires some amount of objectivity, which can be tough to find without buddying up to a higher-level player or paying for a coach.
+What I'm saying is that pickleball improvement requires some amount of objectivity, which can be tough to find without buddying up to a higher-level player or paying for a coach.

 I've been on a mission to push out of my 3.5 slump into 4.0 territory, and even though I play in many different locations with many different players, I still have a hard time analyzing precisely what I need to change to get there.